orourk87/Lab7/README.md

 CCS: For the CSS we implemented a UART system to transmit the samplers serially in 8-bit ascii format.

 Visual Studios:   This visual studio code receives the transmitted data in the 8-bit ascii format and converts it to an integer.

+Once the data is sent and received it is put into a Thinkspeak channel, into two feilds for light and temperature.